Welcome to Our Home - Installation for Renfrew Ravine Moon Festival (2021) Duration: 3 hrs

 Kindergarteners and grades ones, twos, and threes at Trudeau Elementary worked outdoors on a place

 based art project at George Park, located two blocks from the school.
-The students explored
+The students noted the sounds of puddles, the placement of rocks, the

 smell of trees, and the sounds of birds and shared those experiences through storytelling,